SlimeVR/SlimeVR-Server/CONTRIBUTING.md

 - Make sure you're at the root of the repository.
 - Run `pnpm i` in your IDE's terminal to download and install dependencies.
 - To launch the GUI in dev mode, run `pnpm gui`.
-- Finally, to compile for production, run `pnpm package:build`.
+- Finally, to compile for production, run `pnpm package:build` under `gui/electron`.
 The result will be in `gui/dist/artifacts/`.
 Content will change depending on the platform.

 ## Code style